swelouise/swelouise.github.io/README.md

-- 👋 Hi, I’m @swelouise
+- 👋 Hi, I’m Lou
-- 👀 I’m interested in data engineering
+- 👀 I’m interested in data engineering and analysis
-- 🌱 I’m currently learning how to build dash apps with plotly.
+- 🌱 I’m currently learning R and Machine Learning
 - 💞️ I’m looking to collaborate on open.
 - 📫 How to reach me swelouise@gmail.com